 For me and my family these traditions include Christmas morning brunch with tiny foods picked out by me and my sister including jalapeño poppers and mini quiches, and other traditions like my Dad's pepper pot.
 And for Philip, his family holiday tradition comes by the little name of Christmas Morning Wife Saver.

 Growing up with five siblings, Philip's mom Patricia needed a Christmas morning dish that could feed a large group, was easy to prepare, and even easier to serve.
 Enter Christmas Morning Wife Saver courtesy of the Best of Bridge cookbook.
-A true wife or mom saver, this Canadian classic was and still is the perfect Christmas morning meal to prepare for a family six children and guests served with fruit salad and holiday panettone.
+A true wife or mom saver, this Canadian classic was and still is the perfect Christmas morning meal to prepare for family.

 Christmas Morning Wife Saver

-- 12 large slices sourdough bread, crusts removed
+- 12 large slices sourdough bread crusts removed

 - 8 slices peameal bacon